-- review and evaluate adequacy of the produced ESMF; - obtain evidence on the public disclosure of the ESMF and consultation on it held with the affected community; - discuss and agree with a micro-project proponent the proposed Environmental Monitoring Plan; - Provide environmental clearance for financing a category B micro-project.
+- review and evaluate adequacy of the produced ESMP; - obtain evidence on the public disclosure of the ESMP and consultation on it held with the affected community; - discuss and agree with a micro-project proponent the proposed Environmental Monitoring Plan: - Provide environmental clearance for financing a category B micro-project/sub-project.

-Environmental review at the Final Appraisal Stage implies the desk-top study of the ESMF and a discussion with a micro-project proponent to ensure full understanding of the proponent's responsibility for the adherence to the ESMF.
-At this stage of appraisal, ASIF environmental specialist may consider undertaking an additional visit to a micro-project site in case of a special need.
+Environmental review at the Final Appraisal Stage implies the desk-top study of the ESMP and a discussion with a micro-project proponent to ensure full understanding of the proponent's responsibility for the adherence to the ESMF.
+At this stage of appraisal, ATDF environmental specialist may consider undertaking an additional visit to a micro-project site in case of a special need.